eefh/auto-cli/README.md

 Create a short AI generated story video using the prompt "A day in the life of a superhero":

 ```
-auto-cli -p "A day in the life of a superhero" -o "superhero.mp4"
+node src/index.js -p "A day in the life of a superhero" -o "superhero.mp4"
 ```

 Create a short AI generated story video using the prompt "A romantic dinner for two on a beach":